Looking for the Signs: Identifying Isolated Sign Instances in Continuous Video Footage: Sign-Lookup Architecture

 The encoder consists of a stack of $n$ identical layers.
 Each layer contains two sub-layers: Multi-Head Attention (MHA) and Feed-Forward (FF) sub-layer.
 MHA produces a weighted contextual representation, performing multiple projections of scaled dot-production attention.
 Scaled dot-production attention is a linear combination of values $V$, weighted by the relevant queries $Q$, keys $K$ and dimensionality $d_k$:

 The second Feed Forward sub-layer consists of two linear layers with ReLU activation in-between (Fig 1:FF).

 The positional encoded vectors $\hat G = (\hat g_1, \hat g_2, \cdots, \hat g_T)$ are fed into a decoder (Fig1:Dec).
 The decoder contains a self-attention module and a mutual-attention module.
 Self-attention learns the contextual relationships within the target sequence.
 Then mutual-attention learns the temporal scale relationship between the \emph{query} and \emph{target}.
+The key and value of mutual attention are the \emph{query} outputs from the encoder, while the query of mutual attention is the target representation after self-attention.
 We formulate the decoding process as:

 where $h_t$ denotes the projection of the $t$-th \emph{target} feature in the temporal scale space of the \emph{query}.